“A collection of cottages for 2-11, in an ancient hilltop village close to the Spanish border; self-cater or enjoy creative cuisine”

 All rooms can accommodate extra beds and cots.
 See Rooms and follow the link to the detailed page for information about how many you can sleep in each cottage.
+Both Palhal da Torre do Monte and Suite Senhora da Guia houses have bunk rooms for children.
 Some cottages have hydro-massage baths, others have normal baths.

 Baby monitors will stretch from some rooms/houses to the restaurant, but not all.
 Please ask for a room nearby if you plan to leave the little'un as walls are very thick, and distances are big.